blanchardjblake/stock_home/README.md

 line with an active python virtual environment in which all the project-specific python packages are installed.

-Some fonts to reduce eye strain and to provide better coding experience:
+Some fonts to reduce eye strain and provide better coding experience:

 -   [FiraCode](https://github.com/tonsky/FiraCode)
 -   [Jet Brains Mono](https://github.com/JetBrains/JetBrainsMono)